-In a combination with traditional making methods, she explores and introduces the latest 3D CAD Design Technologies and 3D printing within her work.
+In a combination with traditional making methods, she explores and incorporates contemporary technologies within her designs.

 '5 A Day for Well-Being' is based on recent UK guidelines on 5 actions we should all undertake each day to promote well-being.
 It aims to stimulate the wearer towards these actions via the wearing and nurturing of a living Jasmine plant.
 It is designed to be a transformative barrier between the wearer and urban living.